PKU-Alignment/Safe-Policy-Optimization/README.md

 ## Machine Configuration

 We test all algorithms and experiments on **CPU: AMD Ryzen Threadripper PRO 3975WX 32-Cores** and **GPU: NVIDIA GeForce RTX 3090, Driver Version: 495.44**.
 All of our experiments are run on Linux platform.
-If you encounter any problems in Mac or Windows, please feel free to open an issue.
+If you encounter any problem in Mac or Windows, please feel free to open an [issue](https://github.com/PKU-Alignment/Safe-Policy-Optimization/issues).

 ## Ethical and Responsible Use